Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 sub-command is typically not required if `multi_instance_auto_complete` is set to `true` in the job specification for the job.
   * `--delete` will delete any stale cleanup jobs
-* `del` will delete jobs specified in the jobs configuration file
+* `del` will delete jobs specified in the jobs configuration file.
+If an autopool is specified for all jobs and a jobid option is not specified, the storage associated with the autopool will be cleaned up.
   * `--all` will delete all jobs found in the Batch account
   * `--jobid` force deletion scope to just this job id
   * `--termtasks` will manually terminate tasks prior to deletion.
 Termination